Wednesday-Saturday, 9am-4pm and Sunday, 11am-3pm. Last trail entry 1 hour prior to close.

 Parking and Trail Access

 The parking lot is split into two areas.
 Visitors are welcome to park in either area.
 Parking inside the gate is limited to staff, volunteers and visitors hiking Dogwood Canyon trails.
 The gate locks at 4pm Wednesday-Saturday (closed all other days).
-To access our hiking trails: follow the granite pathway to the ramp which leads to the C.E.
-Doolin building.
-Please sign in at the Gift Shop (double doors on the right side of the breezeway), obtain a map and other information.
-The trails are behind the building.
-Please sign out when you leave.
+To access our hiking trails: follow the crushed granite pathway to the ramp which leads to the C.E.
+Doolin visitor building.
+Please check in at the Gift Shop before accessing the trails.

 The City of Cedar Hill's Balcones Hike and Bike Trail is the paved sidewalk crossing the front of Audubon's property between the two parking areas and extending to the north and south of the parking area.

-When open, Cedar Mountain Preserve is accessed via the paved path on the north side of the large parking lot.
-This preserve is currently closed due to the construction of Cedar Hill's Hike and Bike Trail.
-The kiosk closest to FM 1382 marks the trailhead.
-This 1.5-mile trail leads through a small wooded area, across a meadow next to FM 1382, and then turns left into the forest where it completes a loop and then returns to the point at which it entered the forest.
-The correct turn into the forest is well-marked.
-Please do not enter other areas of the forest as this disturbs habitat for plants and wildlife.
-The trails on Cedar Mountain Preserve do not connect to Audubon's trails.
+Cedar Mountain Preserve is accessed via the paved path on the north side of the large parking lot.
+There is a kiosk with two green trash cans on the side of the parking lot.
+Follow the conrete Balcones trail beyond the kiosk.
+When you reach the rusty metal structure on the Balcones Trail, turn left at the small entrance to the woods.
+The natural surface trail loops through the forest and returns to this spot.
+The trail on Cedar Mountain Preserve does not connect to Audubon's trails.
 Please do not follow any flagging or attempt to connect trails.
 You risk crossing neighboring private property and you contribute to erosion of natural areas that are not maintained for public access.
-This is at a detriment to the flora and fauna of the canyon area.
+This is at the detriment to the flora and fauna of the canyon area.

 Stay On The Trail